A3R0-01/Final-Year-Project--Centralized-Access-Management-Gateway/ReadMe.md

   * **User Management**: Registration, login, and profile management for all user types (Citizen, Site Manager, Administrator, Grantee).
 Authentication is handled via JWT.
   * **Department and Association Management**: Creation, viewing, and modification of government departments and their associated entities.
   * **Public Service Management**: Defining and managing public services, including their accessibility, associated grantees, and allowed interaction methods (GET, POST, PATCH, DELETE).
+  * **Important Note on Service Availability**: After a new service is successfully registered or modified in the Core Access Management backend, it will become accessible through the Central Gateway only after a **reboot of the Central Gateway**.
+It is recommended that a gateway reboot be undertaken once every day to ensure all newly registered services are discoverable and operational.
   * **Request and Grant Workflow**: Citizens can request services, and authorized grantees or administrators can approve or reject these requests, issuing grants that define access validity periods.
   * **Permission System**: A granular permission system allows administrators and grantees to define who can access specific services based on various criteria (citizen, department, association, service, time-based).
   * **System Logging**: Comprehensive logging of user activities and system interactions for auditing and monitoring purposes.